AOjen/HtmlStarterkit/README.md

 # Izenda Html Starter Kit
-The starter kit demonstrates how to integrate Izenda BI 7 Series tool to an html page.
+The starter kit demonstrates how to integrate Izenda BI 7 Series tool in an html page.
 The API in the kit impersonates all requests to be Izenda Admin user.

 ## Izenda Version